-Push the sawhead up and down the track system to ensure that the width of the track allows for the sawhead to move freely.
-If it binds, the "L" rails will need to be set further or closer together to achieve a consistent width along the entire track system.
-Once the desired width is achieved, all nuts and bolts can be tightened to the log bunks
+Push the saw head up and down the vertical posts.
+Check that the saw head moves freely along the track.
+If it binds, the track rails may need adjustment together to achieve a consistent width along the entire track system.
+Once the desired width is achieved, all track and bunk nuts and bolts should be fully tightened.

 Using a tape measure, take a measurement from the blade to the top of the log bunk on both the left and right side.
 The distance should be equal on both sides.
-If it isn't, you will need to adjust the cable ends at the rear handle to either raise or lower one side.
+If it isn't, you will need to adjust the lift cable ends at the rear handle to either raise or lower one side.

-ELECTRICAL CONNECTION
+ELECTRICAL WIRING CONNECTION